 There is a three-step application process:

-- Contact the Primary Supervisor, Dr Louise Zarmati, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Louise Zarmati to discuss your suitability and the project's requirements; and